qibinc/Facemash2/server/documents/serverDoc.md

       UserLog _log;
   ```

-​	Private user data and only provide interfaces to the outsider classes to ensure the safety.
+  ​Private user data and only provide interfaces to the outsider classes to ensure the safety.
 Actually all of the classes are designed following this rule.

 Public: